replicatedhq/help-center/content/guides/native-scheduler/create-release.md

 ![Default YAML](/images/guides/native/default-yaml.png)

 Replicated runs Docker containers, and you are responsible for building and pushing Docker images to any registry (including [one that we created for you](/docs/native/getting-started/docker-registries) when you signed up).
 For this guide, our application is going to be just a redis container.
-When done, we'll ship a license file that can be used to install redis (and support and update it).
+When done, we'll deliver a license file that can be used to install redis (and support and update it).

 Find the line in the YAML document that says `components: []`.
 This is the section you will need to edit to define your containers and all options needed to start and run them.
 Let's add the public redis container image to our application.
 Replace the `components: []` line with this block ([here's a copy of what the full YAML document should look like](https://gist.github.com/marccampbell/3c05d46e85ccbc3cf6dfa884431515e6))